xwhzz/tilelang/docs/get_started/Installation.md

 - **Python Version**: >= 3.8
 - **CUDA Version**: 12.0 <= CUDA < 13

-The easiest way to install **tile-lang** is directly from PyPI using pip.
+The easiest way to install tilelang is directly from PyPI using pip.
 To install the latest version, run the following command in your terminal:

 ```bash
 pip install tilelang
 ```

-Alternatively, you may choose to install **tile-lang** using prebuilt packages available on the Release Page:
+Alternatively, you may choose to install tilelang using prebuilt packages available on the Release Page:

 ```bash
 pip install tilelang-0.0.0.dev0+ubuntu.20.4.cu120-py3-none-any.whl
 ```

-To install the latest version of **tile-lang** from the GitHub repository, you can run the following command:
+To install the latest version of tilelang from the GitHub repository, you can run the following command:

 ```bash
 pip install git+https://github.com/tile-ai/tilelang.git
 ```

-After installing **tile-lang**, you can verify the installation by running:
+After installing tilelang, you can verify the installation by running:

 ```bash
 python -c "import tilelang; print(tilelang.__version__)"